cn-uofbasel/CCN-PacketFuzzing/README.md

 ```

 ## Options
-The CCN-PacketFuzzer brings some commandline options.
-For a quick help run the programm with argument `-h` or `--help`
+The CCN-PacketFuzzer brings some command line options.
+For a quick help run the program with argument `-h` or `--help`
 ### Simple Optionals
 #### Fuzziness Level
 `-f` or `--fuzziness`